Psychological Approaches to Literature #

 This term was first used by the media in 1973 when four hostages were taken during a bank robbery in Stockholm, Sweden.
 It developed into a theory why hostages identify positively with their captors and appear to join their cause.

 In 1974 US newspaper heiress Patty Hearst was kidnapped by the Symbionese Liberation Army.
-Over the course of the next three months she warmed to their cause and embraced it; she slung an M1 carbine over her shoulder and pulled a bank robbery for them.
+Over the course of the next three months she warmed to their cause and embraced it; in a video, she slung an M1 carbine over her shoulder and appeared to assist in pulling a bank robbery for them.

 Hearst may be the classic example of the Stockholm syndrome, a psychological phenomenon in which hostages eventually identify with their captors.